saberbrasher/saberbrasher.github.io/_pages/teaching.md

 <h2> To students: </h2>

 <p style="font-size: 20px;"> Academia can be an odd place to navigate, especially as a first-generation or minority-identifying student/ scholar.
-There are a lot of "unwritten rules" for how to behave within the academy, how to communicate, and how to do your work.
-As a first-generation scholar myself, I am still learning the systems too, and I urge all students and prospective graduate researchers to remember the following: <b> there are no stupid questions. </b></p>
+There are a lot of "unwritten rules" for how to behave within the academy, how to communicate, and how to do your work.  </b></p>

 <div class="row">
     <div class="col-sm-6">
         {% include figure.html path="assets/img/ped_1.jpg" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm-6">

+<p style="font-size: 18px;">  As a first-generation scholar myself, I am still learning the systems too, and I urge all students and prospective graduate researchers to remember the following: <b> there are no stupid questions. </p>

 <p style="font-size: 18px;"> A secret students should know? <b> No one has all of the answers. </b> The professors/ researchers you idolize or are afraid of?
 They are still learning too, they have just gotten very good at asking questions (and finding the answers, which takes years of practice). </p>

 <p style="font-size: 18px;">A thirst to never stop learning and to continuously improve goes much farther than "book smarts", and drive (sometimes with a dash of stubbornness) will get you through the times that you wonder if finishing is worth it.
 Along the way though, don't struggle alone.
 Find your people.
 Whatever stage you are at in your career, find people that support you in the direction of your dreams. </p>